virtual-kubelet/virtual-kubelet/README.md

 Available Commands:
-  help        Help about any command version     A brief description of your command
+  help        Help about any command version     Show the version of the program

 Flags:
   -h, --help                     help for virtual-kubelet